11th & 12th September 2023: 23h 45min in London (England) for Yoshiki’s “Under the Sky”

 Entrance to a Shinto sanctuary through a back alley, and main altar

-The legend tells that after the introduction of firearms in the Edo Period a battalion was stationed in the area.
+The legend surrounding Kaichū Inari Jinja tells that after the introduction of firearms in Japan during the Edo Period, a battalion was stationed near the shrine.
 The captain could not shoot well, no matter how much he trained.
-The deity Inari appeared to him in a dream and after he went to the shrine to say thank you, he became a great shooter.
+The deity Inari appeared to him in a dream, and after he went to the shrine to say thank you, he became a great shooter.
 Not only him, all of the battalion went to the shrine and they became good shooters.
 Both “Minna Ataru” and “Kaichū” translate as “hit all the targets” and at the same time “everybody hits”.
-Nowadays Japan does not have firearms, but people still want to hit… for concerts!
-And thus Kaichū Inari has become the fan-shrine, where people go to pray to hit for lotteries for concerts and events!
+Kaichū Inari Jinja became “the Inari shrine of everybody hits the target”, Minna Ataru no Inari Jinja.
+The news spread, and eventually people from the whole country started visiting so their wishes came true.
+The shrine’s relation with firearms was constant until it was burnt down in WWII.

 An offering wall with tons of votive wooden tablets